In lieu of ads, this post contains affiliate links to relevant products that I recommend.

 Turmeric is not a miracle spice by any stretch of the imagination, especially because absorption is limited, but there are few potential side effects.
 If you have health issues, discuss turmeric with your doctor before embarking on using it beyond the culinary.

 Some people drink milks such as this one daily when colds and sore throats are zinging around, or if they are prone to/have a respiratory infection.
 It has many, many other purported uses (eg rheumatoid arthritis) and a few important cautions (eg those with gall bladder disease).
 Read this dispassionate summary from the always-reliable mskcc.org for more information.
-It can also be used with immune-stimulant echinacea – also available at Napiers -to reduce the symptoms of a cold.

 So, my turmeric milk update?
 Coconut oil.
 Oil helps us absorb the notoriously difficult to absorb curcumin, and coconut oil seems much more palatable than, say, olive or rapeseed.
 But you could use those if you like.
 If you use full fat milk, or best-quality coconut milk, that will have plenty enough uptake-enhancing fat.
 Here is a link to more interesting info about coconut oil, citing some valid studies.
 Even still, I don’t think of it as a ‘wonder food.’